Adult Neurology (PGY3) Procedures

 In order to promote high-quality handoffs, we use a standardized patient signout list within our electronic medical record and specific templates to help populate these lists with the following patient information:

-Following is a summary of the Clinical Neurophysiology Fellowship program’s handoffs:
+Following is a summary of our program’s handoff times:

 Training and Assessment